ninenox-dev/UITableView-coding-only/README.md

 # UITableView-coding-only

-This is example for using UITableView via code only.
+This is example for using UITableView via coding only.